immobilesmile70/Windows-Web-Clone/README.md

    - Click the Windows.html button on this github page to download the file.

 2. **Run the html file:**
    - Run the Windows.html file on your system.
-(Works best on large landscape displays adn chromium-based browsers)

 3. **Start the System:**
    - After running the file, click the "Start PC" button on the initial screen to boot up the system.